 What are Traveling Exhibits?

 Our traveling exhibits are sets of free-standing, informational banners that relate to a specific topic in Iowa’s African American history.
 The exhibits are light, portable, and easy to install.
-Each traveling exhibit consists of 3-5 banners depending on topic with each banner standing about 72 inches tall and about 33.5 inches wide.

 Find a traveling exhibit to fit your needs and interests.

 Examine the role public schools play in funneling students into the prison system in Suspended: Systemic Oppression in our Schools, an original exhibition developed by the African American Museum of Iowa.
 Elements of the criminal justice system have entered public schools around the country, resulting in zero tolerance policies and student policing that disproportionately effect children of color.

 This expo-grade traveling exhibit features three 8’x8′ double sided panels.